 Additionally, the City has an appropriation facility supported by a forward bond purchase agreement in the amount of $200 million.
 The City has seven auction-rate security issues, six series of variable rate demand obligation bonds, two SFIMA indexed notes, and three interest rate swaps with a total notional amount of $902 million and credit agreements totaling $2.1 billion.
-The City’s general obligation debt is rated Aa3 by Moody’s; AA- by Standard and Poor’s; and AA by Fitch Ratings.
+The City’s general obligation debt is rated Aa3 by Moody’s; AA by Standard and Poor’s; and AA by Fitch Rating.